 The society we live in is a disposable one.
 We don’t care what we waste.
 We don’t care what could be reused or donated instead of piled in a landfill.
 Why bring a cup to get your coffee when they have perfectly good ones there at the store?
 What about shopping bags?
 What about saving energy or fuel?
 It’s up to all of us to make a difference.
 Small changes can add up over time, so it’s important that we look at the small things.

-Before I realized what was going on, I could use up a 12 pack of Bounty paper towels in my daycare in a month.
+Before I realized what was going on, I could use up a 12-pack of Bounty paper towels in my daycare in a month.
 That was one of the small changes I made, to pay attention to what I could use a washrag for or something else that could be reused.
 I still use paper towels, but two rolls last me about a year.
 I use them for very few things.

-Daycare is messy business, so it’s tough to find ways to cut back on wasting resources.
-I have gone from getting approximately 10 plastic bags a week from the grocery store to maybe 25 in a year when I forget my bags.
+Daycare is a messy business, so it’s tough to find ways to cut back on wasting resources.
+I have gone from getting approximately 10 plastic bags a week from the grocery store to maybe 25 a year when I forget my bags.
 I have even taught my husband to ask not to have a bag when he buys just one thing.
 Ten bags a week is about 500 a year!
 I reuse some of them to send home soiled clothing but that’s a LOT of bags I was throwing away and then recycling.
-Eventually we pared it down to what we do now.
+Eventually, we pared it down to what we do now.

 There are so many ways I can save resources in daycare AND it saves me money as well.
 I love that I’m being a good example to my kids.
-They know where the recycle bin is and if they are going to throw something away that’s recyclable, I tell them, put that in the recycle and they do it.
+They know where the recycling bin is and if they are going to throw something away that’s recyclable, I tell them, to put that in the recycle and they do it.
 That’s teaching them early what needs to be done.

-Reasons to Teach Kids to Care for the Earth
+Reasons to Teach Kids About the Environment

 Why should I care if my kids learn these lessons?
 There are many reasons, I’ll name a few here to get you thinking.

-- It is SOOOO much easier to be disciplined to do something if you are used to doing it.
+- It is so much easier to be disciplined to do something if you are used to doing it.
 There are many habits I really wish I would have been taught as a child.
 When I became an adult, it was so hard to discipline MYSELF to be a good worker, to clean up after myself, and other things.
 I wish I would have been a disciplined child, but I just wasn’t.
-I would love for my kids to have good earth friendly habits as second nature BEFORE they are the ones responsible for it.
+I would love for my kids to have good earth-friendly habits as second nature BEFORE they are the ones responsible for it.

-- It teaches them respect for resources and doing the right thing.
+- It teaches them respect for resources and to do the right thing.
 It’s in our nature to cast off doing what isn’t fun.
 An object at rest stays at rest.
 If kids feel compelled to recycle, pre-cycle or upcycle their trash instead of piling it all on someone else to deal with, that feeling stays with them.
 Teaching kids how hard it is to acquire resources or how things are made teaches them a greater appreciation for what they are choosing and using.

 - They will be here after I’m gone.
 When I’m too old to make my shopping choices or to guide anyone else anymore, someone will need to carry on my beliefs about caring for the environment.
 The lessons they learn now will take them into the future.